man pages

 man sort

-is a popular and powerful command line text editor.
+vi or vim is a popular and powerful command line text editor.
 It's also

 notoriously difficult for beginners.
-It's too much to try to learn vi
+It's too much to try to learn vi on top

 of everything else we're going to look at, but we do need to look at a few vi